Cigarettes and Alcohol and Rollerblading: Synopsis

 With Lent approaching, Ted receives a phone call from his rival, Father Dick Byrne, who says that he and his fellow priests on Rugged Island will be giving up their vices.
 Ted insists to his fellow Craggy Island priests that they must do the same: Ted will give up smoking cigarettes, Jack drinking alcohol, and Dougal his rollerblading.
 After they all find themselves sneaking out on the first night of Lent to partake in their vices, Ted decides they need help.
 With Mrs Doyle away on her Lenten pilgrimage, he calls up the Church-run addiction service, who says they will send someone to the island the next day.
-Jack becomes sober for the first time in twelve years, and is horrified to learn he is "still on that feckin' island".
+Jack becomes sober for the first time in twelve years, and is horrified to learn he is still on Craggy Island, implying he stays drunk so as to forget.

 Sister Assumpta, a nun Ted and Dougal have met before, arrives the next day.
 She learns what their situation is and promises to help.
 Jack, upon seeing the nun, hurls himself through the window and flees into the countryside.
-The next day, Sister Assumpta wakes the priests at 5 a.m. with an air horn at an extremely close range of the Fathers (it is evident that she quietly sneaked into the Fathers' room while they were still asleep) and puts them through a grueling ordeal, which includes spending a while outside in bathtubs of ice-cold water, being dragged behind a tractor, having objects thrown at them, and being nearly fired at by her when they try to sneak carefully toward a table she is eating at.
+The next day, Sister Assumpta wakes the priests at 5 a.m. with an air horn at an extremely close range of the Fathers and puts them through a grueling ordeal, which includes being given water for breakfast, spending a while outside in bathtubs of ice-cold water, being dragged behind a tractor, having objects thrown at them, being nearly fired at by her when they try to sneak carefully toward a table she is eating at, and being given Indian burns (which seems to affect Ted more than Dougal).
 By the time they go to bed, they discover Assumpta has even replaced their mattresses with bricks.
-To escape from this rather cruel Sister, whose philosophy stems from Matty Hislop, Ted and Dougal reluctantly go to Rugged Island's parochial house that night to see about staying with Dick Byrne.
-However, they have a look from outside at what they are doing inside when they arrive, they see Dick and his fellow priests readily engaging in the activities Dick said they were giving up for Lent, having lied to Ted about it.
+To escape from the overzealous Sister, whose philosophy stems from the maniacal Matty Hislop, Ted and Dougal reluctantly go to Rugged Island's parochial house that night to see about staying with Dick Byrne.
+However, as they arrive and walk around the house, they see Dick and his fellow priests readily engaging in the activities Dick said they were giving up for Lent through the window, having lied to Ted about it.